How habitat fragmentation affects animals

 When parts of a species’ habitat are damaged by human activity, destroyed by natural disasters, or occupied by agriculture, infrastructure, and urban areas, pieces of what once was one large natural area become isolated patches.
 This is the process of habitat fragmentation—one of the biggest threats to wildlife in every corner of the world where humans live.

-Habitat fragmentation not only leaves animals with less space and freedom of movement—it also causes a number of short-term and long-term impacts on the health of individual species and their ecosystems.
+Habitat fragmentation not only leaves animals with less space and freedom of movement, but it also causes a number of short-term and long-term impacts on the health of individual species and their ecosystems.

 Human activity is the major driver of habitat fragmentation, but some natural processes also play a role.
-Luckily, there are ways we can work to stop habitat fragmentation and help impacted species thrive.
+Luckily, there are ways we can work to stop habitat fragmentation and help impacted species flourish.

 What is habitat fragmentation?